ankushkumar10101/FeedbackStack/README.md

 - **Rating System**: Interactive 5-star rating component.
 - **MongoDB Storage**: All feedback data is stored in a MongoDB database (`feedback_db`).
 - **Admin Analytics**: APIs to retrieve total feedback, average ratings, and distribution.
-- **CSV Export**: Admin-only endpoint to download feedback data as CSV.

 - **Responsive UI**: Built with React and Bootstrap.

 ## Tech Stack